armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-23-5.md

 ## Highlighted updates

-### Cloudfoundry improvements
+### Cloudfoundry

-When using Spring Cloud Config, or another dynamic account solution, at some point the credentials definition will be compared against the existing definitions.
-This ensures that we only update credentials when they actually are updated/changed.
+Improved how  Spring Cloud Config and another dynamic account solutions perform.
+Credentials definition now get compared against existing definitions.
+This ensures that Armory only updates credentials when they are updated orchanged.
-This fix adds the annotation to ensure credentials are compared correctly with the equals operation and a test is included to ensure the regression doesn't happen again.
+This improvement also adds an annotation to ensure credentials are compared correctly with the equals operation.